telerik/reporting-docs/knowledge-base/reportviewer-is-undefined-javascript-error.md

 > **NOTE**
 > <br/>
-> This article relates only to the [Legacry Report Viewer](../asp-net-report-viewer).
+> This article relates only to the [Legacy Report Viewer](../asp-net-report-viewer).
 You may be looking for [HTML5 Report Viewer Troubleshooting](../html5-viewer-troubleshooting)

 ## Description

-The following javascript error is  thrown, when opening a page containing the web ReportViewer control:
+The following JavaScript error is  thrown, when opening a page containing an HTML5-based ReportViewer control:

 ***'ReportViewer' is undefined***

 ## Solution

 This error usually indicates that the ReportViewer control has not been able to load its resources for some reason - JavaScript, CSS and images.
 It could be due to one of the following things:

 1. Missing preCondition attribute of the report viewer handler's registration in the **&lt;system.webServer&gt;&lt;handlers&gt;** section, when the application is hosted on **IIS7**, i.e. the handler should look like this: